DBereznak/skrimshaw/README.md

-# new_portfolio_site
+# This is a backend prototype for website
-This is the development of my personal portfolio website
+This is the backend development of my personal portfolio website